smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 5. Enter **7** to choose **PTF options configuration** in the PTF and Security Menu.
 6. <**Tab**> to the following fields and type data for each.

+    - **PTF source**:
+        - Type **IFS** into this field to use the method that is recommended for most clients.
+See [Configuration for the "IFS" method of obtaining PTFs](./ptf#configuration-for-the-ifs-method-of-obtaining-ptfs) just below.
-    - **PTF source**: Type "FTP" to select the automatic PTF service provided by SMA.
-(This FTP option is only useful at sites where firewall rules allow the IBM i partition to access an outside connection to the internet.
-Or, it may be used when sites will import the PTF save files to a Windows or UNIX ftp server within the firewall of the site LAN.)
-Other options for this field are discussed in the next section of this document.
+        - To select the automatic PTF service provided by SMA, type "**FTP**" into the PTF Source field.
+            - This FTP option is only useful at sites where firewall rules allow the IBM i partition to access an outside connection to the internet.
+Or, it may be used when sites will import the PTF save files to a Windows or UNIX ftp server within the firewall of the site LAN.
-        - The **IFS** method is recommended for most clients.
+        - Other options for this field are discussed in the next section of this document.

     - **SMA ftp user**: When using the FTP method, type the user profile name provided by SMA (or an alternate source) for its ftp server.